cscart/development-docker/README.rst

 Connecting to a database in a docker environment
 ------------------------------------------------

-#.
 Connect to the database using the mysql console client:

     .. code-block:: bash

-        $ mysql -hmysql5.7 -uroot -proot
+        $ mysql -h<hostname> -u<user> -p<password>

+<hostname> - the name of the container from which the connection is made
+<user> - MySQL username
+<password> - MySQL user password

 -----------------------------------
 Working with different PHP versions